fxadilima/memanah-rajawali/README.md

 Please note though, this is not the best server in the world, obviously.

 To use Node Webkit, you must [download an appropriate version for your OS](https://nwjs.io/downloads/), then place the entire contents of this repository into the same folder.
+This approach is really, generaly, recommended.
+This will greatly reduce the requirement to write a *good* server, just to enable us to access local files using something like 'fetch()'.

 ## Compatibility Issues